ICCP for sea cables

 CathFlow® ICCP system has the ability to cathodically protect any sea crossing power transmission cable, regardless of size and coating condition.

-The CathFlow® control panel can be connected to any kind of ICCP anodes and reference cells, and includes the following features:
+The CathFlow® control panel can be connected to any kind of ICCP anodes and reference cells, and includes features for automatic logging, remote monitoring and expandable output effect (future sea cables can be connected).

 CathFlow® – designed to fit future demands for sea cable systems